CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 beat, if you find that track fun, if you get hyped, then go pick up the game right now and come back once you've stopped grinning from playing it ^^

-The whole game _pulses_ with energy to the beat, the music is simply fun, and the gameplay mechanics and scenarios constantly surprise you in the best of ways.
-You drift through space, skate along a breaking-up motorway, fly through meteors, and I'll stop there because I'll spoil too many things and it needs to be experienced.
-It is a rhythm game at its core, but not a difficult one, and the game constantly introduces new mechanics and then takes them away before they become boring, which gives it a great drive.
+The whole game _pulses_ with energy to the beat, the music is simply fun, no other way to describe it, and the gameplay mechanics and scenarios constantly surprise you in the best of ways.
+You drift through space, skate along a breaking-up motorway, fly through meteors; and I'll stop there because I'll spoil too many things which are best when freshly experienced.
+It is a rhythm game at its core, but not a difficult one, and the game constantly introduces new mechanics and then takes them away before they become boring, giving it a great drive.
 Sayonara Wild Hearts was the first time in forever that I found myself grinning from ear to ear within minutes.
 And that lasted throughout the game.

 I have over 20 hours in this game which is effectively a 1-hour-ish interactive album.
-And although I love the music, the vast majority of those hours are because the gameplay is just nice and such fun to revisit!
+And although I love the music, the vast majority of those hours are because the gameplay is such fun to revisit!

 ### The Past Within

-For anyone familiar with the Rusty Lake game studio and their unnerving puzzle games, "The Past Within" is yet another wonderful instalment in the series.
+For anyone familiar with the Rusty Lake game studio and their unnerving, noir puzzle games, "The Past Within" is yet another wonderful instalment in the series.
 It requires 2 players on separate devices (with 2 separate copies of the game), making it ideal for playing whilst hanging out with a partner or puzzle-liking friend.
-You return to your father's old cabin by the lake to explore his lab and solve the puzzles to potentially bring him back (whatever that may mean).
-One player is in the past of the setting and another in the present, and you must communicate what you see on your screen to solve the puzzles; very simple, yet fun and collaborative.
+You return to your father's old cabin by the lake to explore his lab and solve the puzzles to potentially bring him back, whatever that may mean.
+One player is in the past of the setting and another in the present, and you must communicate what you see on your screen to solve the puzzles; very simple, fun and collaborative.
 A game takes probably 30 minutes to 1 hour, depending on your communication skills and puzzle-solving-ability, and since there are multiple puzzles and sides to the story, it is also replayable.
 Well worth the £7 or so that it is on Steam.

 ### Signalis

 Signalis was another game that I received on recommendation of the Architect of Games YouTube channel.
-And I should have read the tags: it's a Lovecraftian horror game; not "something fun" to start one random evening... ^^;;
+And I should have read the tags: it's a Lovecraftian survival horror game, not "something fun" to start one random evening... ^^;;

 Oh well.
-The game itself is interesting, although the story requires some thought, familiarity with works like "The King in Yellow" and other eldritch/weird horror stories, and interpretation/analysis.
-You play as Elster, an LSTR unit, searching for her missing companion after their ship crashed on a remote planet with an underground mining operation.
-However, (surprise surprise) the mine seems abandoned, and as you travel further down you begin to encounter its former workers, different types of units, which have turned into monsters.
+The game itself is interesting, although the story requires some familiarity with works like "The King in Yellow" and other eldritch/weird horror stories, and thought and interpretation/analysis.
+You play as Elster, an "LSTR unit", searching for her missing companion after their ship crashed on a remote planet with an underground mining operation.
+However, (surprise surprise) the mine seems abandoned, and as you travel further down you begin to encounter its former workers, which are different types of units, who have turned into monsters.

+> Great holes secretly are digged where earth's pores ought to suffice, and
+> things have learnt to walk that ought to crawl.

 You do not have much health, and the game only lets you carry 6 items in your inventory at any time (there are synchronised storage crates in safe-rooms, for